Northumberland Wildlife Trust: About

 The Trust was founded by Tony Tynan, and to honour that fact he has been given the title of Founder.

 Particular projects where the Trust has a special expertise include Red Squirrel conservation and peatland restoration.

 The Trust has an active team engaged in education activities including projects based in North Northumberland, Blyth Valley district and Newcastle and North Tyneside.
 It runs activities in which volunteers can participate every Tuesday, Wednesday, Thursday, Friday and alternate Sundays.
 Volunteers help to maintain the Trust's nature reserves.

 The Trust is a charity and relies heavily on its members to help fund its activities.

 Reserves

 The Trust manages 60 nature reserves including Hauxley and East Chevington on the Northumberland Coast to Whitelee Moor, a 15 square kilometre hill farm on the Scottish Border.

-The most recent acquisition was the beach at Cresswell.
+The foreshore at Cresswell was acquired by the Trust in 2006, and Benshaw Moor in Redesdale in 2019.

 In addition to its nature reserves, the Trust manages Weetslade Country Park on behalf of the Land Restoration Trust and Bakethin Reservoir conservation area on behalf of Northumbrian Water.